Anijah Mclaurin

 ADOBE ILLUSTRATOR, ADOBE PHOTOSHOP

 Don’t Bite Off More Than You Can Chew is a PSA poster about food waste.
-Using bold, simple imagery—a giant bite taken out of a plate—to remind viewers that the easiest place to reduce waste is at the table.
+Using bold, simple imagery a giant bite taken out of a plate—to remind viewers that the easiest place to reduce waste is at the table.
+Through minimal text and strong visual contrast, the message is immediate and accessible.
+The design focuses on clarity over complexity, proving that effective communication does not need to be crowded to be powerful.
+By addressing food waste at the level of individual choice, the poster shifts responsibility into something tangible and actionable, making sustainability feel personal rather than abstract.

 The piece avoids shaming and leans on practical steps—order modest portions, split entrées, store food safely, and compost what’s truly inedible.
 For accessibility, type meets large-format contrast standards and the layout adapts cleanly to posters, digital signage, and social stories; a bilingual version swaps in plain-language captions to reach more diners.